All-Terrain Vehicle Permit to Deviate from Designated Route

 • Please complete the online form below.
 The ATV Permit Application is also available at the Customer Service desk or a PDF Form can be printed here.

 • When you apply for a permit, you must identify the nearest route or trailhead in your application.
-Residents who live adjacent to a route already need not apply.

 • Once your application is submitted, your proposed route will be assessed and if it meets the safety guidelines, the permit will be issued to you.
 Once the route is approved you may not deviate from it at any time, or risk fines as indicated in City of Corner Brook Recreational Vehicle Regulation 2022.